-We do this on the basis that it is necessary for our legitimate interestsin running and growing our business and in supporting the transition to a clean energy future.
+We do this on the basis that it is necessary for our legitimate interests in running and growing our business and in supporting the transition to a clean energy future.
 We will hold your details for as long as we need to interact with you for these purposes.
-In all cases, if you would like us to update or delete your information, please send us an email (see “How to contact us” below).
-However, if you are a client, this may affect our ability to work for you.
+In all cases if you would like us to update or delete your information, please send us an email (see “How to contact us” below).

-As a law firm, we are legally obliged (under laws to prevent money-laundering and terrorist financing) to undertake “Know Your Client” (KYC) checks in relation to our clients.
-We therefore ask for, and retain, copies of documents to help us establish the identity of directors and significant shareholders of clients and those instructing us.
+As a law firm we are legally obliged (under laws to prevent money-laundering and terrorist financing) to undertake “Know Your Client” (KYC) checks in relation to our clients.
+We therefore ask for and retain copies of documents to help us establish the identity of directors and significant shareholders of clients.
 These items of personal data could include: copies of passports, utility bills, council tax bills, date of birth, homes address and reports by our credit checking agency.
 We retain these for as long as legally required (usually for 7 years after we last worked for the client).

-We may also store information about you using cookies which we can access when you visit our site in the future.
-Cookies are small files which are sent by us to your computer or other access device, that track, save and store information about your interactions and usage of our website.
+We may also store information about you using cookies, which we can access when you visit our site in future.
+Cookies are small files, which are sent by us to your computer or other access device, that track, save and store information about your interactions and usage of our website.
 Overall, cookies help us provide you with a better service by enabling us to monitor which pages you find useful and which you do not.

 Who we share your personal data with